 Do you feel God’s nearness?
 Is your faith flowing?
-Or are you wondering how on earth did you end up to this penalty loop once more?
+Or are you wondering how on earth did you end up with this penalty loop once more?

 Are you taking unnecessary penalty loops in the race?
 Do you wander around in circles chasing ease?
 Maybe that’s the key here.
 We are looking for ease, not for adventure.
 We are looking for entertainment, not for growth.
 We are looking for superficial quick-fix spirituality, not true worship.
 We are indeed chasing ease, not God.
 Lord, have mercy!

 When all kinds of trials and temptations crowd into your lives my brothers, don’t resent them as intruders, but welcome them as friends!
 Realise that they come to test your faith and to produce in you the quality of endurance.
 But let the process go on until that endurance is fully developed, and you will find you have become men of mature character with the right sort of independence.
 (James 1:2–4 Phillips)

 Mary DeMuth asks in the preface of Everything “Why is it that some people can know Jesus for forty years and be stingy and untransformed?
 Why is it that others can exude Jesus four months after shaking hands with Him?
 The answer?
 It has to do with what those people do with everything.
 They either hoard their “everything” as a means to coddle and control their lives, or they joyfully relinquish everything to Jesus.”

 Forgive us for looking for ease, not you.

 Forgive us for not giving you our everything.